 Modern security tools can also share threat information collected and analyzed locally, which allows an endpoint security tool to notify network security tools of an identified threat vice versa.

 The security tool receiving information about the new threat can use shared data to create security policies to protect your system against the identified threat.

-Individual Strengths of Endpoint and Network Security Tools
+Individual Strengths of Security Tools: Endpoint Vs. Network

-Although many enterprise IT professionals recommend using endpoint and network security tools in tandem, there are some instances wherein one will work better than the other.
+Although many enterprise IT professionals recommend using both security tools in tandem, there are some instances wherein one will work better than the other.

 For instance, endpoint security tools are installed directly on the endpoint which allows the tool to protect devices where they go.
 This major advantage over network security is especially beneficial to secure employees working from home.

 Endpoint security software is generally designed to be deployed on certain hardware and Operating Systems (OS).